Why did you decide to go overseas to coach football?

-I undertook this project as I had to complete 12 weeks of working abroad as part of my University course degree of studying Spanish.
-I didn’t want to just study at a university abroad but was very keen to really submerge myself in a countries culture and get lost with its people and ways.
+I undertook this project as I had to complete 12 weeks of working abroad as part of my degree studying Spanish.
+I didn’t want to just study at a university abroad but was very keen to really submerge myself in a country’s culture and get lost in its people and ways.
 Sporting Opportunities gave me this possibility and what better way than to be involved with football in Argentina!

 First and foremost, my Spanish improved remarkably, as I really had to get on with it to coach and guide the players I was with.
 On top of this, working with Sacachispas, the team I was sent to really helped me to improve my coaching skills, and gave me an insight into how a top team trains and is run, something I relished and enjoyed waking up for every morning.